heathermiller/dist-prog-book/chapter/8/big-data.md

     - Limitations, iteration, performance
   - Spark (all in memory)
       what is Spark? why is Spark so powerful - RDD and API?
 What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
-What are the transformations and actions available in Spark ? what are the limitations of Spark ?
+What are the transformations and actions available in Spark ?
+Explain with PageRank example why Spark is better than map reduce. what are the limitations of Spark ?
   - Pregel
     Overview of Pregel.
 Its implementation and working. its limitations.
 Do not  stress more since we have a better model GraphX to explain a lot.
 - Performance